Hari-Arunachalam/SIVET-Cafeteria-Survey-Dashboard/README.md

     ```bash
     python Cleaning.py
     ```

+4. Run the Python script for word cloud analysis:

+    ```bash
+    python word_cloud_analysis.py
+    ```

-4. Open the Tableau dashboard file (`Survey_Dashboard.twbx`) in Tableau Desktop or Tableau Public to view the visualizations.
+5. Open the Tableau dashboard file (`Survey_Dashboard.twbx`) in Tableau Desktop or Tableau Public to view the visualizations.

 ## Tools and Libraries